Dimitri Rassam: Career

 Dimitri Rassam founded the production company Chapter 2 in 2005.
 He has produced over 20 films, including The Little Prince (2015) by Mark Osborne (2016 César Awards for Best Animated Film and selected out-of-competition at the 68th Cannes Film Festival) and several very successful French films (What's in a Name?, Le Brio, Daddy or Mommy 1 and 2) that have also generated many international remakes.

 He created the group On Entertainment in 2014, in association with Aton Soumache, which became one of Europe's leading companies in animation.

 The company became part of the Mediawan group in 2018.

 In 2020, Dimitri Rassam initiated with Pathé the production of the films The Three Musketeers (2023) by Martin Bourboulon starring François Civil, Vincent Cassel, Romain Duris, Pio Marmai, Eva Green, Louis Garrel, Vicky Krieps, Jacob Fortune-Lloyd, Lyna Khoudri etc. It is one of Europe's largest productions with a budget of 72M€ for a 150-day shoot.

 He also has recently completed Benjamin Millepied's first feature film CARMEN (2022) (starring Melissa Barrera, Paul Mescal, Rossy de Palma and The Doc), premiering at the 2022 Toronto International Film Festival.
 As well as Emanuele Crialese’s next film L'Immensità (2022) starring Penélope Cruz and premiering at the 79th Venice International Film Festival on September 4, 2022.

 He produced Kirill Serebrennikov's first English-language film Limonov: The Ballad (2023) adapted from the novel by Emmanuel Carrère with Ben Whishaw as the leading role.

 It was announced in December 2024 that Rassam will be producing an ambitious film adaptation of Maurice Druon's The Accursed Kings (Les Rois maudits in French) novel series for newly formed production company, Yapluka.
 Production on The Iron King, the first film, is planned to start in 2026.
 Its budget of approximately $80 million will make it the most expensive French film since Valerian and the City of a Thousand Planets (2017).

 Personal life

 He married Masha Novoselova in 2010.
 His daughter, Darya, was born in 2011.
 At the end of 2016, he separated from Novoselova and subsequently got divorced.
 In 2017, he began to date Charlotte Casiraghi.
 In March 2018, Rassam and Casiraghi were engaged.
 Their son, Balthazar, was born on 23 October 2018.
-Rassam and Casiraghi were wed at the Prince's Palace of Monaco on 1 June 2019.
-During the wedding reception Rassam was thrown, still wearing his tailored suit and size 12 shoes, into the swimming pool.
+Rassam and Casiraghi married in a civil ceremony at the Prince's Palace of Monaco on 1 June 2019.
 On 29 June 2019, they married religiously at Sainte-Marie de Pierredon Abbey, Saint-Rémy-de-Provence.
+In early 2024, it was reported that the couple had separated and they were said to be divorced later that year.
+The English-language media came around to widespread reporting of the separation later in the year and largely relied on a report from Voici magazine in France dated from January 2024.
+In September 2024, the UK's Telegraph newspaper interviewed Casiraghi about her literary and philosophical activities and just made a brief mention of the now-confirmed separation and divorce.